Thursday 2nd March 2023, CPI, Sedgefield

 Table-top exhibition space, event sponsor, and smaller sponsorship options are available at this event.

-Students: £75 + VAT (please register using your academic email address as proof of eligibility).
+Students: Please register using your academic email address as proof of eligibility for this ticket.

-Joining information is sent a week before the event.
+An event information pack is sent a week before the event.